gautemo/Gaute-Meek-Olsen/src/dev-blog/workbox-in-vue.md

 }
 ```

 2\.
-Create a sw.js file in your src folder.
+Create an sw.js file in your src folder.

 Your file could look something like this, see comments for description